jlbradley1844/jlbradley1844.github.io/_drafts/and-why-the-youth-group-never-worked.md

 It also tells us why guys tend to ask "up."
 Why?
 It isn't as if they have better odds.
 Instead, you're going ask out who you're attracted to.
-Remember, the betas aren't unattractive - they're simply attractive to fewer people.
+Remember, a beta isn't unattractive - they're simply attractive to fewer people.

 It also tells us it doesn't matter who's being "picky"; the men or